About

 Forest Description

 Over 400 species of plants on the property provide habitat for 150 species of animals.
 The soils derived from granodiorite parent materials are Holland, Piliken-variant and Musick.
 The Cohasset soil is formed from andesitic parent materials.
-In these soils conifers can grow to heights of 27-34 m (90-110′) and diameters of 46 66 cm (18-26″) after 50-60 years.
+In these soils conifers can grow to heights of 27 to 34 m (90 to 110 ft) and diameters of 46 to 66 cm (18 to 26 inches) after 50 to 60 years.
 This land is representative of the more productive forestland in California.

 Soils